sandrorb/dmsa/Readme.txt

 The MacOSX executable lives in the folder "executable".
 Its name is dmsa.app (MacOSX applications rest in a folder).
 To run it, download the entire project (see the download link on the right) and double click the "folder" app.
+Alternatively, one can download the project from the page: http://sandrorb.github.io/dmsa.

 If a file like dmsa.exe or dmsa*.exe is found in the executable folder, it means a windows version has been issued for this MacOSX's application version.
 Windows version